-Facebook currently has 1.18b users (66% of user base) who are active daily.
-This is significantly higher than LinkedIn’s 106m unique visitors monthly (23% of user base).
+Facebook currently has 1.5b users (66% of user base) who are active daily.
+This is significantly higher than LinkedIn’s 250m monthly active users (50% of user base).

-Well, I think a low skilled approach works for the generalists, the volume players and the companies who rely on a high volume of talent, we believe that specialist recruiters still have an important role to play.
+While a low skilled approach works for the generalists, the volume players and the companies who rely on a high volume of talent, we believe that specialist recruiters still have an important role to play.
 Here are some reasons why:

 1. The network and the passive candidate

 One thing that AI cannot do (yet) is go for a coffee with someone and build a relationship.
-Despite the ever increasing pervasiveness of social networks, people will always value a relationship that has been built over a period of time.
+Despite the increasing pervasiveness of social networks, people value a relationship that has been built over a period of time.
 People like to work with people they trust.

 Many of the job seekers we work with aren’t actively looking; they are comfortable where they are but they are interested in having a conversation if something interesting comes up.
 This means that they may not be on any job portals, their LinkedIn profiles may not be up to date, or they may not respond to approaches from unknown sources.
 However, they will accept a call from someone they have an existing relationship with.